ethereum-mining/ethminer/README.md

 * `PROGPOW_CNT_CACHE`: The number of cache accesses per loop; default is `8`.
 * `PROGPOW_CNT_MATH`: The number of math operations per loop; default is `8`.

-The random program changes every `PROGPOW_PERIOD` (default `50`) blocks to ensure the hardware executing the algorithm is fully programmable.
-If the program only changed every DAG epoch (roughly 5 days) a miner could have time to develop a hand-optimized version of the random sequence, giving them an undue advantage.
+The random program changes every `PROGPOW_PERIOD` blocks (default `50`, roughly 12.5 minutes) to ensure the hardware executing the algorithm is fully programmable.
+If the program only changed every DAG epoch (roughly 5 days) certain miners could have time to develop hand-optimized versions of the random sequence, giving them an undue advantage.

 ProgPoW uses **FNV1a** for merging data.
 The existing Ethash uses FNV1 for merging, but FNV1a provides better distribution properties.